tin-pham/LinkedList/README.md

 **Remove**

--   shift(): Remove the first element, return it
+-   removeFirst(): Remove the first element, return it
--   pop(): Remove the last element, return it
+-   removeLast(): Remove the last element, return it
 -   removeAt(index): Remove the element at specific index
 -   remove(element): Remove the specific element